Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/Survey Form/README.md

 ## 📌 Features

-- Clean and modern responsive layout
+- 🧾 **Clean & Modern Layout** – Simple, professional, and easy to navigate
 - Grid-based alignment for multiple input fields
 - Input fields for name, address, contact, and personal details
 - Dropdown selection for countries